A “wasps nest” isn’t something you want to unexpectedly wander into…

 Don’t kill the bees!

-By now, everyone knows to protect the bees, but wasps, they are another story.
+By now, everyone knows to protect the bees, but wasps, are another story.
 While wasps don’t pollinate plants, they do help us out by eating other insects.
-Wasps, if you don’t know, pack a pretty tough punch when they sting you, but they don’t die afterwards.
+Wasps, if you don’t know, pack a pretty tough punch when they sting you, but they don’t die afterward.
 But how do you tell the difference between a bee and a wasp?
-Bees are “husky” and wasps are “slim”, bees are “hairy” and wasps are smooth.
-While there are other characteristics, aren’t these super easy to remember ?
-Husky and Hairy versus Slim and Smooth, really great names and mascots for a wrestling match.
+Bees are “husky” wasps are “slim”, bees are “hairy” and wasps are smooth.
+While there are other characteristics, aren’t these super easy to remember?
+Husky and Hairy versus Slim and Smooth, are really great names and mascots for a wrestling match.

 “Wasps Nests” can you say that three times really fast?